com-480-data-visualization/com-480-project-DonPollo/README.md

 3. Attendance: Average attendance per game, particularly for home matches.
 4. Key Players: Identification of top team scorers and the most frequently utilized goalkeeper.

 In our data visualization project, we delve into key aspects of team performance and fan engagement in the realm of sports.
-Through a series of compelling visualizations, we offer insights into various facets of team dynamics and fan behavior, allowing viewers to gain a deeper understanding of the competitive landscape and the fervor surrounding sporting events.
+Through a series of visualizations, we offer insights into various facets of team dynamics and fan behavior, allowing viewers to gain a deeper understanding of the competitive landscape and the fervor surrounding sporting events.

 The first visualization presents a comparative overview of goals scored and conceded by each team, shedding light on their offensive prowess and defensive resilience throughout the season.
-You can explore how we plotted this data in our project's repository.
 ![download-1](https://github.com/com-480-data-visualization/com-480-project-DonPollo/assets/58795392/5f47c00e-0a9f-47f0-894a-3cb4afe3c919)

 The second visualization highlights the top-performing teams based on league points, providing valuable insights into the most successful teams throughout the season and their standings within the league.